Brain Health

 Keep Your Mind Active

-There is a growing body of evidence which suggests that staying mentally active may be associated with preservation of cognitive function.
+A growing body of evidence suggests that staying mentally active may be associated with the preservation of cognitive function.
 Children and young adults build up brain “reserves” by reading and undertaking mental challenges, and older adults can continue to build these brain connections through stimulating activities.
 In fact, building these cognitive reserves is a lifelong process in which some nerve cells (neurons) form, some die, and others interconnect.

 Exercise

 The brain benefits greatly from the increased blood circulation brought about and sustained by regular physical activity.
-You should discuss exercise plans with your health care provider, so that an appropriate exercise program can be tailored for your specific needs.
+Discuss exercise plans with your healthcare provider to tailor an appropriate exercise program to your specific needs.

 Diet